 The service interval is considerably shorter in special applications.
-See "Special conditions of use" on page 36.
-In special applications, consult your local dealer for the recommended service intervals.
+In special applications, please consult your local dealer for the correct service intervals.

 1.5 OTHER MAINTENANCE PROCEDURES

 WASHING THE ATTACHMENT

 When working with attachment and removing it from the carrier, dirt (mud, rock powder etc.) can become attached to it.
 Wash the outside of the product with a steam washer before sending it to the workshop.
 Dirt can cause difficulties in disassembly and assembly otherwise.